-The EU imports more than half of all the energy it uses, costing up to 207 billion euros in 2016.
-Some Member States are up to 97 percent dependent on imported energy, meaning they are vulnerable to energy outages and blackouts since they are not self-sufficient.
-Creating an interconnected grid would let European countries support each other, reducing the dependence on energy imported from outside the EU.
+The EU imports more than half of all the energy it uses, costing more than 200 billion euros a year.
+Some Member States are up to 97 percent dependent on imported energy,.
+Creating interconnected grid allows European countries to support each other, reducing the dependence on energy imported from outside the EU.

-Energy networks need updating to stay efficient and running smoothly.
-Some of our networks are ageing and need renovations to remain stable, secure, and competitive.
+Energy networks updating to stay efficient and running smoothly.

 Europeans consume nearly 1.1 billion tonnes of energy every year.
 This is mainly used to heat our homes, power our transport and produce everything we consume.
-While efforts have been made in improving energy efficiency, modernisation of our networks is important to achieving our goals.
+While progress is being made in improving energy efficiency, modernisation of our networks is also important to achieving our goals.
 Exchanging energy between EU Member States maximises our energy's reliability and reduces our dependence on other countries.
-The more self-sufficient we are, the cleaner, cheaper, and less dependent we will be.
+The more selfsufficient we are. the cleaner, cheaper, and less dependent we will be.

-Energy Grid
+Grid